mbkorkusuz/POSTagging/README.md

   </h1>
 </div>

-- I guess I had to go to that place to get to this one.
+- "I guess I had to go to that place to get to this one."

 ````text
 ['PUNCT' 'PUNCT' 'PUNCT' 'VBD' 'TO' 'VB' 'IN' 'DT' 'NN' 'TO' 'VB' 'IN' 'DT' 'NN' 'PUNCT']